WasabiMushyPeas/E28-Turbo/README.md

 The ideal turbo size would be a 67mm turbine with a 60mm compressor (whol set H351 off a dodge cummins).
 The closest Borg Warner turbo is the BorgWarner Airwerks S257SX-E (7670).

+> [!TIP]
+> The biggest turbine housing offered on your selected turbo is the best choice.

 > [!NOTE]
 > The BorgWarner Airwerks S257SX-E (7670) has a max flow rate of 64lb/min and to achieve 600crank horsepower (chp) you need a flow rate of 66lb/min.
 Therefore the BorgWarner Airwerks S257SX-E (7670) is slightly under powered.
 However it is small so should spool quickly.
+> You can also use the BorgWarner AirWerks S364SX-E (8780)

 ### Turbo Oil Feed and Return